-The method for estimating natural background is presented in section 5.1.3.1.
-Specifically, for hygroscopic components, BKSO4 in CALPOST has been set to 0.0893 for all months.
-For non-hygroscopic components, BKSOIL has been set to 1.620 for all months.
-The BKSO4 and BKSOIL values have been computed specifically for the Colorado Class I areas in the modeling domain.
+The method for estimating natural background is presented in section 3.1.3.1.
+Specifically, for hygroscopic components, BKSO4 in CALPOST should be set to 0.0893 for all months.
+For non-hygroscopic components, BKSOIL should be set to 1.620 for all months.
+The

+BKSO4 and BKSOIL values have been computed specifically for the Colorado Class I areas in the modeling domain.

-The extinction due to Rayleigh scattering (i.e., the scattering of light by natural particles much smaller than the wavelength of the light) has been set to 10 Mm-1 (BEXTRAY = 10.0).
+The extinction due to Rayleigh scattering (i.e., the scattering of light by natural particles much smaller than the wavelength of the light) should be set to $10 \text{ Mm}^{-1}$ (BEXTRAY = 10.0).

-5.1.3.1.
+3.1.3.1.
 Natural Conditions - Determining Hygroscopic And Non-Hygroscopic Values For the Best 20% Visibility Days

-5.1.3.1.1.
+3.1.3.1.1.
 Natural Background - Objective

 The spreadsheet shown in Figure 17 was created to determine the hygroscopic (3[BKSO4]) and non-hygroscopic (equivalent to [BKSOIL]) portions of natural background for the best 20% visibility days (Best Days) at all Class I areas in Colorado's BART modeling.
-These concentrations, [BKSO4] and [BKSOIL], are used in CALPOST with monthly relative humidity adjustment factors (f(RH)) to determine monthly natural background visibility that would, on average, represent the average natural background visibility for the best 20% days in EPA's "Guidance for Estimating Natural Visibility Conditions Under the Regional Haze Program" (EPA, 2003).
+These concentrations, [BKSO4] and [BKSOIL], are used in CALPOST with monthly relative humidity adjustment factors (f(RH)) to determine monthly natural background visibility for the best 20% days in EPA's "Guidance for Estimating Natural Visibility Conditions Under the Regional Haze Program" (EPA, 2003).

-5.1.3.1.2.
+3.1.3.1.2.
 Natural Background - Discussion